September 21, 11:20 – 12:00 PM EST

 Supply Chain for Complex Biologics: Not Mission Impossible

 Biotherapeutics and Vaccines Outsourcing

 BioTherapeutics Pharmaceutical Sciences

-The complex nature of antibody-drug conjugates (ADCs) has created a challenge for an outsourced development approach.
-There are many concerns to be addressed: external manufacturing capacity, specialized containment and handling capabilities, evolving technology, raw materials supply, changing regulatory guidance, and quality concerns.
+The complex nature of novel biotherapeutic products, like gene therapy and mRNA vaccines has created significant challenges for an outsourced development approach.
+There are many concerns to be addressed: external manufacturing capacity, raw materials supply, changing regulatory guidance, evolving technology, and quality concerns.
 An effective outsourcing strategy must take into account all of these challenges and must be flexible enough to account for changing project requirements.
-An overview of the complications related to outsourcing challenges in ADCs, and suggested approaches will be discussed in the presentation.
+An overview of the complications related to outsourcing challenges in gene therapy and mRNA vaccines as case studies, and suggested approaches, will be discussed in the presentation.

 Dr. Firelli Alonso is Senior Director, External Supply at Pfizer, Inc. She heads the BioTherapeutics and Vaccines Outsourcing group in Worldwide Research and Development.
 Fi has 39 years of collective experience in research, development, and cGMP production of biological products and vaccines, and 19 years of experience in outsourcing, contract / project management, and technology transfer to qualified third parties.
 Her areas of expertise include viral vectors and viral vaccine development, recombinant proteins and biologics process development and cGMP manufacture.